-Prelief® is a safe and effective over-the counter product that can help remove up to 95% of acid irritant from foods and beverages.
-Prelief® helps minimize food-caused bladder discomfort, occasional heartburn and other food acid problems before they happen*.
-In addition, each Prelief® caplet deliver about 6.4% of your calcium RDI.
+Prelief® is a safe and effective medical food that can help reduce up to 95% of acid from foods and beverages.
+In addition, each Prelief® caplet delivers about 6.4% of your calcium RDI.

 Frequently Asked Questions

-Removing up to 95% of acid from trigger foods which may result in digestive discomfort.
+Reducing up to 95% of acid from trigger foods.

 Below is a representative list of acidic foods, in alphabetical order.
 Two caplets of Prelief® can reduce the acid enough for you to remain comfortable after eating acidic foods.
 However, depending on your sensitivity to the food, use more or less Prelief® as needed.
 Experiment with the number of caplets that do the job for you.
 If you don’t see the food you are looking for, pick the one closest to it.

 Almost all fruits

 Apricots – Dried

 Buttermilk – cultured 2%